HiPERCAM/hipercam/README.rst

 future I might try to make it more automatic:

   astropy :
          astronomical Python package with lots of useful stuff.

   cython :
          C-extensions for Python.
 Widely used package used to interface to C-libraries and to enable faster code when critical.

+  fitsio :
+         an implementation of FITS reading and writing that allows some things not provided by astropy.io.fits.
+It is used in |hlog2fits|.

   matplotlib :
          standard plotting package for Python.